SkylineCommunications/dataminer-docs/user-guide/Getting_started/Installing_a_DMA/Using_a_pre_installed_DataMiner_VHDX.md

 - When selecting [Self-hosted](xref:Configuring_dedicated_clustered_storage) database, fill in connection details for both Cassandra and OpenSearch and click *Next*

 > [!NOTE]
-> Please ensure these clusters are active and reachable from the vM you are setting up.
+> Please ensure these clusters are active and reachable from the VM you are setting up.
 Management of external DB clusters is the responsibility of the user.

 - Fill in required details to cloud connect your agent and click *Next*
     - Organization API Key: Provide an organization key that has the necessary permissions to add DataMiner nodes in your organization.
 See [Managing dataminer.services keys](xref:Managing_DCP_keys) to add a new organization key to your dataminer.services organization.